dwavesystems/dwave-ocean-sdk/overview/dwavesys.rst

    Name of the D-Wave resource to be used to solve your submitted problems.

 You can find all the above information when you log in to your D-Wave account.
+For Leap users, select the Dashboard tab; for on-premises (Qubist) users, select the Solver API tab and the API Tokens menu item under your user name.

 You save your SAPI configuration (URL, API token, etc) in a :std:doc:`D-Wave Cloud Client configuration file <cloud-client:index>`